 NAS Network Address

 The network address of the NAS instance.
-Obtain the network address from the NAS file system administrator.
-Examples:
+Obtain the network address from your file system administrator.
+For example:

 The path relative to the

 /root directory.
-For example,/myshareindicates that the /myshare path is shared for subsequent data backups.To query the NAS shared directory, see How do I query the NAS shared directory?.
+For example,/myshareindicates that the /myshare path is shared for data backups.To query the NAS shared directory, see How do I query the NAS shared directory?

-Only uppercase and lowercase letters, digits, and the following special characters are supported:
+Only Chinese characters, uppercase and lowercase letters, digits, and the following special characters are supported:

 ,-_=/.:\.NoteIn most cases, the root directory of an Apsara File Storage NAS file system that uses the NFS protocol is